BorisKest/vs-code-extension-flutter-ui/README.md

 # Flutter Web VS Code Extension

-Example of an VS Code extension that uses Flutter web for its user interface.
+Example of a VS Code extension that uses Flutter web for its user interface.

 ## 🏗️ Architecture